-In a city that’s as passionate about sports as Kansas City, it only makes sense that Kansas Citians have embraced a rapidly growing soccer culture that’s becoming an integral part of the regional sports scene.
+In a city that’s as passionate about sports as Kansas City, it only makes sense that locals have embraced a rapidly growing soccer culture that’s become an integral part of the regional sports scene.
 Plus, with the addition of a new, state-of-the-art training facility, KC has taken its rightful place as the national leader in soccer development.

 See how KC has become the soccer capital of the United States:

 KC’s resident MLS club is Sporting Kansas City, a two-time MLS Cup champion (2000, 2013) that plays home matches at Children’s Mercy Park.
 Games are a sight to be seen thanks to the masses of chanting, singing and flag-waving fans, making the Sporting experience one of the hottest tickets in town.

 Sporting also touts four U.S. Open Cup championships, tied for most in league history.
 It’s this winning tradition that fuels locals’ passion for soccer and their hometown team.
 Their affiliated USL club, Sporting Kansas City II, also takes the pitch at Children’s Mercy Park, where they’re greeted with equal enthusiasm.

 Fresh off its inaugural season, the Kansas City Current is making a splash on the KC landscape.
 The National Women's Soccer League club has plans to build a $15 million training facility and an 11,000-seat stadium purpose-built to host the team—a first for the league and a landmark development in women’s professional sports.

 Located in Berkley Riverfront Park and steps from a planned extension of the KC Streetcar, the stadium is slated to host its first matches in 2024.
 In 2022 and 2023, home matches will be played at Children's Mercy Park.

 Not to mention the Kansas City Comets, a popular Major Arena Soccer League team that plays in Independence's Cable Dahmer Arena.